Program patterns

 Switch conditionals and a lot of loops

-When the code was conceived, it targeted the ES6 (ECMAScript 2015), the first update to the JS standard in years.
-Unfortunately, the feature set had no equivalent to a regex look-behind assertion feature, so the code had to implement hard-to-follow, deep, multiple-loop switch statement conditionals to pattern match for control modifiers within a text document.
+When conceiving the initial code, I targeted the new ES6 (ECMAScript 2015).
+Unfortunately, this standard set lacked an equivalent to a regex look-behind assertion feature, so the code had to implement opaque multiple-loop switch conditionals to pattern match for control modifiers within the text document.

 // CUU, CUD, CUF, CUB - Cursor Up, Down, Forward, Back